SFG Game Design Submissions

 - Each submitted game idea must be accompanied by a signed Game Evaluation Waiver.
 This document is to protect SFG from legal liability.
 Games submitted without a signed waiver will be deleted, unopened, with no response.

-- Your original submission should be in the form of a one-page sell sheet (accompanied by the waiver) emailed to email@example.com.
-If we like your idea, we will ask for a complete rules document, then a Tabletop Simulator module of your game.
-Physical prototypes will be rejected.
+- Your original submission should be in the form of a one-page sell sheet and a complete rules document, accompanied by the waiver, emailed to firstname.lastname@example.org.
+If we like your idea, we will ask for a playable Tabletop Simulator or Tabletopia version of your game.
+We do not accept physical prototypes.

 - We are looking for games that are well-tested, highly interactive, interesting, and expandable.